FrancisKeating/favicons/README.md

 keywords of "web design, meta tags"

-title of "Your name | home page"
+title of "Your favicon/page name?"

 and a favicon of your creation using http://favicon-generator.org/